-535 As mentioned in Sect.
-2.3.2, simulations in free-stream direction are used for validation of the model.
+As mentioned in Sect.
+2.3.2, simulations in the freestream direction are used for validation of the model.
 The input is based on site-specific inputs from the non-waked freestream (wind direction bin 1).
 First, we compare the mean load levels from site measurements in wind bin 1 to the results of the group 3 simulation.
-Then, we compare the 10-minute DEL evaluations and investigate the differences in $DEL{lifetime}$ formed via bootstrapping.
+Then, we compare the 10 min DEL evaluations and investigate the differences in DEL{lifetime} formed via bootstrapping.

-Figures A1 and B1 show the comparison of the mean load levels and 10-minute DELs in the measurements versus simulations, respectively.
+Figures A1 and A2 show the comparison of the mean load levels and 10 min DELs in the measurements versus simulations, respectively.